Find your happy place: according to a new study, a history of depression in postmenopausal women can increase their risk of having a stroke by 29%.

 Kathryn M. Rexrode of Harvard Medical School researched over 80,000 women over the course of six years to find that there may be a notable correlation between depression and strokes in older women.
 They found that 41% of the women who currently had depression had an increased risk, and women just with a history had a 23% increased risk.

 Needless to say, this is something that should be studied more closely.
-Check out more info on how you can decrease your risk of having a stroke — for example, smoking and a higher body mass index were noted as contributing factors in the study findings as well.
-And while you’re at it, check out some tips on how to change your mood today: solutions ranging from meditation to medication have helped our members.
+You can decrease your risk of having a stroke — for example, smoking and a higher body mass index were noted as contributing factors in the study findings as well.
+And check out some tips on how to change your mood today: solutions ranging from meditation to medication have helped our members.

 So, to reduce your stroke risk, do what makes you happy and healthy!